top of page

 Dance Testing

-To help us decide which dances will be included in the book, we’ve been running testing sessions where we receive feedback on each submitted dance from a wonderful group of testers.
+To help us decide which dances will be included in the book, we conducted testing sessions where we received input on each submitted dance from a wonderful group of testers.
+A big thank you to everyone who volunteered their time and provided valuable feedback!

 bottom of page